It seems the grid is being pushed out, or at least pushed to its boundaries.

 Let your Content Shine

 Content has been pushed to the back to make way for design and brought to the forefront making bold design take a back seat.
-2017 is finally seeing the dawn of a partnership between design and content that has not been there for some time.
+We are now finally seeing the dawn of a partnership between design and content that has not been there for some time.